jjyr/jonesforth_riscv/README.md

 2. Push files to qemu VM: `make push-remote` - the files are under `/jonesforth`.
 3. Connect to RISC-V VM: `make ssh`.

+> The docker image is very large, you can build it locally if you can't download it from server https://github.com/jjyr/docker-riscv-qemu-fedora

 Compile & Run:

 1. Compile `make`.